Russian Mennonites: Migration to Russia

-Catherine the Great of Russia issued a manifesto in 1763 inviting all Europeans to come and settle various pieces of land within New Russia (today Southern Ukraine) and especially in the Volga region.
-For a variety of reasons, Germans responded to this in large numbers.
-Mennonites from the Vistula delta region later sent delegates to negotiate an extension of this manifesto and, in 1789, Crown Prince Paul signed a new agreement with them.
+Catherine the Great of Russia issued a manifesto in 1763 inviting all Europeans, except Jews and Muslims, to come and settle various pieces of land within New Russia (today Southern Ukraine) and especially in the Volga region.
+Mennonites from the Vistula delta region sent delegates to negotiate an extension of this manifesto and, in 1789, Crown Prince Paul signed a new agreement with them.
 The Mennonite migration to Russia from the Prussian-annexed Vistula delta was led by Jacob Hoeppner and Johann Bartsch.
 Their settlement territory was northwest of the Sea of Azov, and had just been acquired from the Ottoman Empire in the Russo-Turkish War, 1768–1774.
 Many of the Mennonites in Prussia accepted this invitation, establishing Chortitza on the Dnieper River as their first colony in 1789.
-A second larger colony, Molotschna, was founded in 1803.
+A second larger colony, Molotschna, was founded in 1804.

-Mennonites lived alongside Nogais—semi-nomadic pastoralists—in the Molotschna region of southern Ukraine starting from 1803, when Mennonites first arrived, until 1860, when the Nogai Tatars departed.
-Mennonites provided agricultural jobs to Nogais and rented pasture from them.
-Nogai raids on Mennonite herds were a constant problem in the first two decades of settlement.
+Mennonites lived in the same region as Nogais—semi-nomadic pastoralists—in the Molotschna region of southern Ukraine starting from 1803, when Mennonites first arrived, until 1860, when the Nogai Tatars were displaced.
+Mennonite historiography has depicted Mennonites as beneficial to the supposedly "backward" Nogai, providing them with agricultural jobs and renting pasture from them.
+Nogai raids on Mennonite herds were a common occurrence in the first two decades of settlement.
+The Mennonite settlement in Ukraine led to the displacement of the majority of the Nogai population.

 Two Mennonite settlements on the Vistula near Warsaw, Kazuń Nowy and Nowe Wymyśle, came under Russian control after Mazovia was annexed by Russia at the Congress of Vienna (1815).
-Some of these families emigrated to the Molotschna settlement after it was established.
+Some of these families immigrated to the Molotschna settlement after it was established.
 Deutsch-Michalin near Machnovka was founded in 1787.
 Many families from this settlement moved to nearby Volhynia in 1802.
 Swiss Mennonites of Amish descent from Galicia settled near Dubno, Volhynia province in 1815.
 Other Galician Mennonites lived near Lviv.

-When the Prussian government eliminated exemption from military service on religious grounds, the remaining Mennonites were eager to emigrate to Russia.
+When the Prussian government eliminated exemption from military service on religious grounds, most of the remaining Mennonites were eager to immigrate to Russia.
 They were offered land along the Volga River in Samara Governorate and exemption from military service for twenty years, after which they could pay a special exemption tax.
 Two settlements, Trakt and Alt-Samara (to distinguish it from Neu Samara Colony), were founded in 1853 and 1861 respectively.

 By 1870 about 9000 individuals had immigrated to Russia, mostly to the Chortitza and Molotschna settlements which, with population increase, numbered about 45,000.
 Forty daughter colonies were established by 1914, occupying nearly 12000 km2, with a total population of 100,000.